lockedatapublished/itsalocke/content/company/nda.md

 In consideration of the Disclosing Party disclosing the Confidential Information to the Receiving Party, the Receiving Party hereby agrees that it will accept the Confidential Information subject to, and in accordance with the terms and conditions of this Agreement which will accordingly take effect and be binding as a contract.

-The following terms consistute the Non-disclosure agreement.
+The following terms constitute the Non-disclosure agreement.

 # 1. Definitions and Interpretation